 For some managers productivity tracking could be seen as a fear-based response to a legitimate concern.
 It might also fall into the category of a ‘paranoid process‘- the way that bureaucratic organizations seek to manage business uncertainty in low trust environments7.

-‘Can I discipline people who I suspect of ‘quiet quitting’?’ asked the manager on Twitter.
-Clearly 280 characters are not enough to answer this question thoroughly, although ‘as the leader you are, first and foremost, responsible for the level of engagement, productivity and performance of your people’.
-After all, it was you that hired them, you trained them, you motivated them, you supported them and so on.
-Wasn’t it?
+‘Can I discipline people who I suspect of ‘quiet quitting'?' asked the manager on Twitter.
+Clearly 280 characters are not enough to answer this question thoroughly, although ‘as the leader you are, first and foremost, responsible for the level of engagement, productivity and performance of your people'.
+After all, it was you who hired them, you trained them, you motivated them, you supported them and so on.
+Wasn't it?
 Well, then maybe the problem is you and not them.
 How you deal with the situation now will reveal (not just to the person in question, but to all of your team) just how capable of being a leader you are.
 Specifically, your ability to engage, energize and support.
 As one HBR article puts it: “Quiet Quitting Is About Bad Bosses, Not Bad Employees”8

 Our data shows that the potential for a team (or a group of individuals working together) to optimize ‘the Way WE Work‘ is much more powerful than any piece of performance tracking software.

-If a team is empowered to optimize ‘the way we work’ by even 3% or 5% the impact on productivity and performance is both real, significant and ongoing.
-Indeed, as one of our consulting team, raised on comic books, says ‘if teams had a superpower, then this is what it would be!’.
+If a team is empowered to optimize ‘the way we work' by even 3% or 5% the impact on productivity and performance is both real, significant and ongoing.
+Indeed, as one of our consulting team, raised on comic books, says, ‘if teams had a superpower, then this is what it would be!'.

-Why settle for tracking somebody’s productivity? asks one of our project coaching partners.
+Why settle for tracking somebody's productivity?
+Asks one of our project coaching partners.
 ‘Surely, what you want to do is boost it!!
 The problem is that productivity tracking something you do to somebody, optimizing ways of working is something you do with somebody, indeed with a team.
-However, while one just gives you data, the other gives you results!’
+However, while one just gives you data, the other gives you results.'

 For enlightened leaders, using tools and methods from the last century to optimize the modern work environment won’t cut it.
-Today’s knowledge worker is very different to the cowed factory worker of the 1900s.
+Today's knowledge worker is very different from the cowed factory worker of the 1900s.
 He or she does not switch their brain off when they go to work, indeed that is exactly what you don’t want to happen!

 Why all the drama about productivity at this time?
 We have long known that most people are operating at just 63% of their full performance potential (See Ray Collis & John O Gorman, Pitstop to Perform, ASG Group Press, 2018)).
 This is a much deeper issue than productivity or performance.
 That organizations are systematically failing to unleash their people's full potential is one of the greatest opportunities, as well as challenges facing today's leaders.

-Other factors that make performance tracking and performance theatre redundant include a high trust environment, appreciation and recognition, the potential for personal growth, being part of a team, a level of autonomy and a shared sense of purpose.
+Other factors that make performance tracking and performance theater redundant include a high trust environment, appreciation and recognition, the potential for personal growth, being part of a team, a level of autonomy and a shared sense of purpose.